georgesoilis/GettingAndCleaningData/CodeBook.md

 - tgravityacc-mean-z
 - tbodyaccjerk-mean-x
 - tbodyaccjerk-mean-y.............
+Full explanation for these provided in the 'features_info.txt' .
 - Creates a 2nd, independent tidy data set with the average of each measurement for each activity and each subject.
 - Finally the result is saved as "TidySet.txt",containing subject IDs,activity names,and the averages for each of the 66 attributes (thus making a size 180x68 data frame)